jordimontana82/fake-xrm-easy/README.md

 -----------------------------------------------------------------------

-**IMPORTANT**: FakeXrmEasy v1.x is no longer maintained and is offically read-only [Start planning your transition to the newer versions 2.x and 3.x now!](https://dynamicsvalue.github.io/fake-xrm-easy-docs/quickstart/migrating-from-1x/)
+**IMPORTANT**: FakeXrmEasy v1.x is no longer maintained and is officially read-only [Start planning your transition to the newer versions 2.x and 3.x now!](https://dynamicsvalue.github.io/fake-xrm-easy-docs/quickstart/migrating-from-1x/)
 -------------------------------------------------------------------------------------------------------

-**NEW ISSUE TRACKER**: The new repo lives at https://github.com/DynamicsValue/fake-xrm-easy
+**NEW ISSUE TRACKER**: The new repo lives at https://github.com/DynamicsValue/fake-xrm-easy   THANKS!
 ---------------------------------------